 I believe that when people love doing their work and they’re inspired and engaged at work, they love to be measured.
 When people aren’t inspired by what they do and when it is low in their values, they tend to dislike being measured.

-A sign that you have a more balanced and objective goal and not a one-sided fantasy is that you love measuring the outcome and seeing how much closer you are to reaching that goal.
+A sign that you have a more balanced and objective goal and not a one-sided fantasy is that you love measuring the outcome and seeing how much closer you are to achieving that goal.

 Keep a close eye on your language